panoptic-labs/research/README.md

 They are located at: `_research_bites/<date>/ResearchBites-<date>-<title>.ipynb`.

+We provide tutorials as well to ensure the fullest participation from the community.
+Please locate those under `_research_bites/tutorials/*.ipynb`.

 ## More on Panoptic

 Panoptic is a governance-minimized options trading protocol.
 It enables the permissionless trading of perpetual options on top of any asset pool in the [Uniswap v3 ecosystem](https://uniswap.org/).